felixfiederling/SpinalJ/README.md

 # SpinalJ
-Tools for 3D reconstruction and analysis of spinal cords within the a 3D atlas.
+Tools for 3D reconstruction and analysis of spinal cords within a 3D atlas.

 Developed by Felix Fiederling and Luke Hammond.